 A maximum of £1,265 paid in advance to UEA for Accommodation (which will be listed on your CAS) can be deducted from the amount of maintenance you must show that you have, even if you have paid more than £1,265 in advance.

 You must be able to show that you have funds for your tuition fees for one academic year or the full tuition fees if the course is one year or less.
-You can deduct the amount you have already paid to UEA for tuition fees off the amount required to show.
+You can deduct the amount you have already paid to UEA for tuition from the amount required to show.
 The total amount of your tuition and the amount you have paid to UEA will be listed on your CAS.
-If you make a payment after you have received your CAS, you can show an official receipt as proof of payment with your application or request to have your CAS statement updated.
+If you make a payment after you have received your CAS, you can request to have your CAS statement updated.

 Any scholarships or studentships from UEA will be deducted from your course fees on your CAS and you do not need to show further proof of this.
 If you do not pay any course fees to UEA, your CAS will state £0.00 course fees.